 Via Bus: The red EMT public bus from the airport travels as far as Avenida America.
 The number bus you need to get to Avenida America is the 115.
 From there it's quicker to change to the metro.

-Car parks near Exe Hotel El Coloso Madrid
+Car Parking Near To Exe Hotel El Coloso in Madrid

 |Car Park Name||Address||Approximate Walking Distance to Car Park in Meters|